chensheng/wsmessenger-project/README.md

 }
 ```

-## Advanced configuration
+### Advanced configuration
 There are serveal advanced configurations for server and client.

 In server side, you can create a config file named `wsmessenger-server.properties` in your project.
 It is optional.
-The following table shows configuration details.
+The following table shows configuration details:

 property name|property value
 -------------|-------------